High Hot Feet

 (Scarpa High Altitude Vega, Koflach Artic Extreme)

-These boots are standard plastic shells fitted with closed cell inner boots.
-Closed cell inner boots will not absorb as much moisture and so provide a more constant insulation level over a longer period, crucial if you’re unable to dry your inner boots out after a week-long slog up to your high camp.
-These inner boots were commonly called Alveolite in the past, but this is just a brand name for a closed cell foam (like Karrimat) and simply translates as foam with small holes in it (Latin don’t you know).
-The inner boots are also designed to be more idiot proof than a standard inner in order to make them easier to put on when your brain is wasted, reducing the lacing or replacing it with Velcro, resulting in a less technical but easier to use and warmer fit (no lacing over the foot).
-If you’re heading off to try a technical route in the cold then these are the boots to choose, as they provide a good balance between performance and warmth.
+These boots are standard plastic shells fitted with closed-cell inner boots.
+Closed-cell inner boots will not absorb as much moisture and so provide a more constant insulation level over a longer period, crucial if you’re unable to dry your inner boots out after a week-long slog up to your high camp.
+These inner boots were commonly called Alveolite in the past, but this is just a brand name for a closed-cell foam (like Karrimat) and simply translates as foam with small holes in it (Latin don’t you know).
+The inner boots are also designed to be more idiot-proof than a standard inner in order to make them easier to put on when your brain is wasted, reducing the lacing or replacing it with Velcro, resulting in a less technical but easier to use and warmer fit (no lacing over the foot).
+If you’re heading off to try a technical route in the cold then these are the boots to choose from, as they provide a good balance between performance and warmth.

 (Millet Everest, La Sportiva Olympus Mons etc).

 These boots are the current state-of-the-art in extreme cold footwear.
 Their extra warmth comes from use of the best thermal materials available and, largely, ignoring the cost; materials like PE foams, honeycombed plastics, reflective barriers and carbon fibre, with this insulation being applied to both the construction of the inner and the shell.
 This gives the shell alone as much warmth as any extreme plastic, doubling the boot’s warmth once the inner is added.
 These boots are designed from scratch for expedition use, not upgraded from ice-climbing boots and are designed to be idiot-proof, robust and suitable for easy to moderate terrain (high altitude trekking rather than pure climbing).
 Below is a roundup of the three main boots on the market.